General Information

 The practice of philology requires strong linguistics skills as well as theoretical and interpretative knowledge.
 Our students obtain a high degree of proficiency in Greek and Latin through course work, independent reading with the aid of a reading list, and sight examinations.
 They also master reading knowledge of at least two modern languages including German and either French or Italian, unless another modern language is more suitable for their specialization.

-Our curriculum features a four-year cycle of in-depth reading courses focused on individual authors, genres, or eras and standard works of scholarship (course list).
-We also teach seminars on cutting edge topics in ancient literature which train students in research involving ancient texts and modern interpretation.
-Recent seminars include: Greek prose fiction, Roman Imperial drama, Homeric language, travel literature, ancient education, ancient literary criticism, as well as many courses on specific authors and works, such as Menander, Caesar, and Martianus Capella.
+Our curriculum features a multi-year cycle of in-depth reading courses focused on individual authors, genres, or eras and standard works of scholarship (course list).
+In addition, we offer seminars on cutting edge topics in ancient literature which train students in research involving ancient texts and modern interpretation.
+Recent seminars include: Ethnography and Geography, Body Metaphors in Latin Literature, Greek Prose Fiction, Higher Education in Greece and Rome, Ancient Literary Criticism, as well as many courses on specific authors and works, such as Sophocles, Homer, the Presocratics, Pliny the Younger, Martianus Capella.
 Students also take courses in Greek and Latin prose composition, ancient history, and archaeology.
-Through these courses, departmental electives (e.g. paleography, literary theory), or through coursework taken in conjunction with other departments, students of philology become acquainted with the breadth and diversity of ancient literature and are able to tailor their education towards their research goals.
-We also encourage interested students to participate in other interdisciplinary courses and take courses in such topics as Early Christian or Jewish Studies at Hebrew Union College, which is located within easy walking distance of the UC campus.
+Additional options include paleography, literary theory, and courses offered by other graduate departments at UC.
+Through these courses students of philology become acquainted with the breadth and diversity of ancient literature and are able to tailor their education towards their research goals.

 Support and Travel